 We will make reasonable efforts to assist our guests, but for safety reasons, our staff is not permitted to lift guests or equipment.
 Assistance with manual wheelchairs, walkers, canes, etc. will be provided.

 We will provide reasonable mobility assistance to guests in accessing areas of the ship that are not accessible.

 In order to safely board most tenders, guests must be able to take steps and use a collapsible manual wheelchair.
-In addition, motorized wheelchairs and mobility scooters can not be taken on tenders, unless roll-on capability is available.
-Inquire about tender roll-on capability at Guest Relations Desk while on board.
+In addition, motorised wheelchairs and mobility scooters cannot be taken on tenders, unless roll-on capability is available.
+Enquire about tender roll-on capability at the Guest Relations Desk while onboard.
 Please note roll-on capability is not guaranteed.

 Weather, sea conditions and other factors may preclude tendering.
-Safety of our guests and crew is our primary consideration, and the Captain and his staff will make the final decision regarding transferring guests and their assistive devices based on safety reasons.
+The safety of our guests and crew is our primary consideration and the Captain and the staff will make the final decision regarding transferring guests and their assistive devices based on safety reasons.

-If guests are unable to tender or disembark because of due to these circumstances, there will be no refund or credit for missed ports.
-While we recognize your disappointment, the safety of our guests and crew takes precedence.
+If guests are unable to tender or disembark due to these circumstances, there will be no refund or credit for missed ports.
+While we recognise your disappointment, the safety of our guests and crew takes precedence.